mpache1/AccountService/README.md

 - From every Account the current Balance and Account-History can be requested

-- All Accounts can be requested and filtered by Type (checking, saving, privateloan)
+- All existing Accounts can be requested and filtered by Type (checking, saving, privateloan)

 - It is possible to deposit money to every Account